brittonlaroche/MongoDB-Demos/Applications/Shipping/tutorial/rest/README.md

 [Postman](https://www.getpostman.com/downloads/) or curl

-### 1. Create a stitch function to query employee data
+### 1. Create a stitch function to query shipment data
 log into the atlas console https://cloud.mongodb.com and click the "Stitch" menu item on the left.
 Select your stitch application "HumanResources."
 Select "functions" from the menu item on the left and create a new function named: __findShipment__

 ![Console](img/findShipment.jpg "Console")